-Accidents involving semi trucks can involve legal issues which are quite different from traffic accidents which involve small vehicles and private individuals.
+Accidents involving semi-trucks or tractor-trailers often involve legal issues that are different from traffic accidents involving small vehicles and private individuals.

 One of the underlying reasons for the number of crashes involving trucks can be traced to the fact that truckers often drive while they are drowsy.
 According to the National Highway Traffic Safety Administration, truck drivers are 4.5 times more likely than the average driver to get into a drowsiness-related accident.
-Drivers are required to limit their time on the road according to federal regulations, but the records they keep are simply handwritten logs which can be easily fudged.
-When truck drivers are paid by the mile it creates a financial incentive for them to drive as far as they can as fast as they can.
+Drivers are required to limit their time on the road according to federal regulations, but the records they keep are usually handwritten logs that can be easily fudged.
+When truck drivers are paid by the mile, it creates a financial incentive for them to drive as far and as fast as they can.